BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-sixty-six_cardgame.markdown

 ## Setup
 - At the start of the game, each player is dealt six cards.
-- A thirteenth card is uncovered an placed under the drawpile perpendicularly.
+- A thirteenth card is uncovered an placed under the deck perpendicularly.
 This is the trump suit.
 - The game begins by the first player putting down a card.

 ## Gameplay